 A Cost-Effective Design for a Functional Residential Wine Cellar

-The designers proposed a wine cellar that could accommodate approximately 1,003 bottles.
+The designers proposed a small basement wine cellar that could accommodate approximately 1,003 bottles.
 To make sure that the wine room would be within the client’s budget, the designers incorporated a combination of wine racking styles to the cellar.
 The home wine cellar was also designed to have a cooling unit that vented out warm air to an adjacent room.